 These can be used for making partial or full saltwater dips for freshwater fish.

-For a normal freshwater aquarium, the specific gravity should be 1.000 to 1.001
+For a normal community freshwater aquarium, the specific gravity should be 1.000 to 1.001

 Nitrate Test Kit; Nitrates are best under 30-40 for marine fish aquariums and under 20 (even less if possible) for reef aquariums

 Marine Calcium Test Kit; this takes the place of the GH Test Kit in freshwater.

 Calcium is important to ALL marine life (this includes freshwater too as it is often sadly overlooked), however it is absolutely essential for proper coral growth in marine aquariums.

 Your marine Calcium levels should be between 400-450 ppm